Welcome Soccer Head Coach Stu Katz!

 Coach Nate hails from Papillion, Nebraska.
 Currently a Graduate Assistant Baseball Coach for Midland University, he is also working on a Master of Science in Adult and Organizational Learning.

 After graduating from Upper Iowa University with a double major of Business Administration and Marketing, he moved to the Bay Area.
 There he joined SF Giants Camps as a division leader and site director from 2014-2017.
 Nate has also coached at Grace University in Omaha, Nebraska and University of Minnesota Duluth.

 When he’s not busy coaching and doing schoolwork, Nate enjoys playing video games, reading, listening to music and podcasts, and weight lifting.

-Coach Nate is excited about his first summer at JMSC.
+Coach Nate is excited to return to JMSC, a place he was proud to call home in 2019.
 While at camp, he looks forward to spreading the joy and life lessons taught through sports.

 “Baseball and my family taught me so much on how to be a good person that I wanted to pursue a career of coaching and passing those lessons down to generations after me.” – Coach Nate

 Welcome Back Jason Sinkoff – Tennis Head Coach and Athletic Director!

 Jason Sinkoff is excited to return to Camp for his 6th summer as Head Tennis Coach and his 2nd as our Athletic Director.
 Welcome back Jason!